eRuaro/eRuaro/README.md

 ### <div align="center">I'm Erickson Neil , a self studying Software Engineer and Data Scientist</div>

-- 🌱 I’m currently learning Flutter and Data Science with Python
+- 🌱 I’m currently learning mobile app development with Flutter, and desktop development with C++

 * 😎 My first programming language is C++

-* 👾 I do game development on the side with Unity and C#
+* 👾 I also learn Python and data science on the side

 - ❓ Ask me anything related to C++, Flutter, and Python